ParticipaPY/politic-bots/README.md

 Before conducting analyses on the tweets, a database of the authors of tweets should be created.
 Also, tweets should be evaluated to analyze their relevance for this project.
 See **Data Cleaning** section to understand the problems with the hashtags used to collect tweets.
 From the root directory of the repository, run `python src/analyzer/pre_analysis.py` to perform both tasks.
-Examples of analyses can be found in the `reports` directory.
+As mentioned in the **Analyses** section, examples of preliminary analyses can be found in the `reports` directory.

 ### Generate network of interactions